malduhaymi/NCA-checker/README.md

 <li>During the Compliance Testing</li>
 <li>During the security Testing Process</li>
 <li>During Third Party Risk Assessment; in case your servers are hosted in cloud provider </li>
-<li>During the secure configuration and hardening proccess; NCA Cheacker Can be your standard/benchmark to secure and harden your servers/workstation; No need to use the CIS benchmarks :p </li>
+<li>During the secure configuration and hardening proccess; NCA Checker Can Be Your Standard/Benchmark To Secure & Harden Your Servers/Workstation; No need to use the CIS benchmarks :p </li>
 </ul>

 <h4>Getting Started</h4>